oittaa/acme-tiny/README.md

 and renew [Let's Encrypt](https://letsencrypt.org/) certificates.
 Since it has to be run on your server and have access to your private Let's Encrypt account key, I tried to make it as tiny as possible (currently less than 200 lines).
 The only prerequisites are Python and OpenSSL.
-Required minimum Python versions are 2.7.9 and 3.4.3.
+Also your Python must support `context` parameter in [urlopen](https://docs.python.org/3/library/urllib.request.html) function.

 **PLEASE READ THE SOURCE CODE!
 YOU MUST TRUST IT WITH YOUR PRIVATE KEYS!**